 - Clove oil: works like a charm for toothaches.
 Mix a few drops of therapeutic-grade clove oil with a spoonful of coconut oil and swish it around the mouth.

 - CBD oil: also known as cannabidiol, this is the non-psychoactive oil of the cannabis plant that has pain-relieving and anti-inflammatory properties.
 It does not produce the “high” that THC does, and as of now, it is currently sold legally over the counter.
-I recommend one to two droppersful once or twice a day of the Ojai Energetics Super CBD product.
+After extensive research on CBD products available today, Ojai Energetics Hemp Elixir is my top choice.
+It’s what I use myself and with my family, and what I recommend to most of my patients, because it’s effective, safe, and made from 100% organic ingredients.

 - Acupuncture: can be quite effective at modulating local and systemic pain and reducing inflammation.